Climate change in India: International cooperation

 The prime minister also proposed to advance a new agenda: LIFE - Lifestyle for Environment, meaning changing lifestyle for benefit the environment.

 Even though the date of net zero is far behind that of China and the US and India's government wants to continue with the use of coal, Indian environmentalists and economists applauded the decision, describing it as a bold climate action.

+India together with the European Union, Brazil and 15 other countries had joined the Open Coalition on Compliance Carbon Markets.
+The coalition aims to establish a global carbon market and is considered as one of the main results of COP 30.
+A global carbon market can speed up emission reduction seven-fold.
+India can get revenue from this project equal to 1.9% of the overall governmental revenue with a price of 50 dollars per ton of CO2.